NBA Scores: Clippers, Spurs Ends With San Antonio Losing Another Game To Los Angeles

 — The Crossover (@TheCrossover) April 9, 2017

 Moreover, the teams remain separated by half a game, and there are two games remaining on schedule for Los Angeles.
-L.A. holds the tie-breaker over the Jazz.
+The Clippers holds the tie-breaker over the Jazz.

-After the win in San Antonio, L.A. built its victory streak to five games.
+After the win in San Antonio, L.A. pushed its victory streak to five games.
 They have won nine of their last 11.
 San Antonio entered the game winning seven of their last 10 games.

 Additionally, the San Antonio Spurs are sitting firm as the Western Conference’s No. 2 seed.